Financing Guide

 Owned solar increases Hawaii home values by an average of 4.1%.
 Buyers prefer homes with owned systems — no lease to assume.

 A solar loan lets you own the system with $0 down.
 Monthly payments are typically less than your current HECO bill, so you save money from day one.
-All tax credits and incentives go to you, the owner.
+All tax credits and incentives go to you.

 Sungage Financial